 And there’s nothing better than wrapping all this learning in an appreciation of nature and all that it offers.
 There’s so much to learn from trees…and kids.

-I was pleased with these photos taken my 6 and 7-year olds.
+I was pleased with these first grade photos.
 I can see the bug’s eye view, the rule of thirds, and the bird’s eye view (and my students were eager to explain their perspective to me!).
-We are so fortunate to have such an amazing space to practice our photography.

 When I woke up this morning I discovered that today is World Kindness Day.
 I don’t teach on Thursdays, so I didn’t have any plans to engage students today–and to be honest, I didn’t even know it was World Kindness Day until I saw it pop up on social media.